paulirotta/async_cargo_mcp/README.md

 To get actual results, use:
 • `mcp_async_cargo_m_wait` with operation_id='op_123456789' to wait for this specific operation
+• `mcp_async_cargo_m_wait` with operation_ids=['op_a','op_b'] to wait for several operations together
 • `mcp_async_cargo_m_wait` with no operation_id to wait for all pending operations

 **Always use async_cargo_mcp MCP tools** instead of terminal commands for cargo operations.
+While tools run, keep planning/writing code/tests.
+When you’re ready to use results, wait for the specific operation(s) you need next.
 You will receive progress notifications as the build proceeds, but you MUST wait for completion.
 ```